marknotton/craft-plugin-svg/README.md

 ```

 #### sprite-symbols.svg
 This is a collection of all the SVG's in your sprites directory combined into one single file.
 Each SVG will now exist as a [symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol).
-When you use the symbol function, these symbols will be rendered with the [use](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use) tag.
+When you use the sprite function, these symbols will be rendered with the [use](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use) tag.

 The gulp task will also add the CSS style 'display:none' to the most parent SVG tag.